qalva/tubeless/README.md

 ## Installation

-1. Download the [Tubeless Extension](https://github.com/qalva/tubeless/releases/latest) from the releases page.
+1. Download the [Tubeless Extension](https://github.com/qalva/tubeless/releases/latest) from the releases page and extract the zip file.
 2. Download the [Tubeless Desktop](https://www.mediafire.com/file/vi8tolbhgvq2974/TubelessSetup-1.0.1.exe/file) app to unlock media downloading in the Tubeless Extension.
-3. Open Chrome / Edge / Brave
+3. Open your browser (Chrome / Edge / Brave).
 4. Toggle the three dots button in the toolbar and click on "Extensions" then click on "Manage Extensions" or navigate to `browser_name://extensions` (e.g., `chrome://extensions`) to reach the extensions page
 5. In extensions page, enable Developer Mode
 6. Click on the "Load unpacked" button
-7. Select the extension folder directory (the main folder containing manifest.json) to install the Tubeless Extension.
+7. Select the extracted folder directory (the main folder containing manifest.json) to install the Tubeless Extension.
+8. Pin the extension to the toolbar for quick access.

 ---